tannerbohn/tannerbohn.github.io/ideas.markdown

 - **Simulations**
   - <img src="https://raw.githubusercontent.com/tannerbohn/tannerbohn.github.io/master/assets/good3.png" width="15"> design simulation to study communication
     - evolve creatures when it is to their benefit to communicate
+    - multiple types of communication -> local and global
   - create artificial organisms which exhibit pink noise
   - design sim where subsytems act autonomously, but sync up every once in a while to achieve something
   - socio-emotional model